Fondation Recherches 3R - Page d'accueil

 Background and Aim

-Despite intense research activities in the field of TSEs and listeriosis during the past decades, very few in-vitro models for their neuropathogenesis, host-pathogen interactions and strain-typing exist.
-Studies largely depend on bioassays either in laboratory rodents or in the natural ruminant host because they reflect best the intricate pathogenesis of CNS infections.
-Such experiments raise fundamental ethical concerns, considering the highly invasive inoculation routes and the resulting severe disease, because of which most of these experiments are classified into the highest severity degree (Schweregrad 3).
-In the case of TSEs, experiments may last up to several years until the animals are sacrificed at the end.
-In addition, is often not clear to what extent the results of rodent models can be extrapolated to the natural hosts’ situation.
+Despite intensive research activity in the fields of TSEs and listeriosis during the past decades, very few in-vitro sytems are available for the modelling of their neuropathogenesis and host-pathogen interactions and for strain-typing.
+Studies depend largely on bioassays either in laboratory rodents or in the natural ruminant host, since these best reflect the intricate pathogenesis of CNS-infections.
+Given the highly invasive inoculation routes and the severity of the resulting disease, such experiments raise fundamental ethical concerns, and are awarded the highest severity grade (Schweregrad 3).
+In the case of TSEs, experiments may be protracted over several years until the time of sacrifice.
+Moreover, it is often unclear to what extent the results of rodent models can be extrapolated to the situation in the natural host.
 On the other hand, pertinent cell models of ruminant neuroinfectious diseases do not exist.
-Our aim is, therefore, to develop an ethically sustainable, host specific, organotypic brain slice culture of regularly slaughtered ruminants as an in-vitro system for the identification and investigation of neuroinfectious diseases using the examples of prion diseases and listeric encephalitis.
+Hence, our aim was to develop an ethically-sustainable, host-specific, organotypic brain-slice culture using material derived from regularly-slaughtered ruminants as an in-vitro system for the identification and investigation of neuroinfectious diseases, here exemplified for prion diseases and listeric encephalitis.

 Method and Results